-• Stairway (vertical) Evacuation: This means of evacuation uses stairwells to reach ground level exits from the building.
-At the Gulfport campus, Evacuscape chairs are available at the top floor of each building for assisting in evacuating individuals with mobility impairments down stairs.
-Stairway evacuation of wheelchair users should be conducted only by trained professionals or the fire department.
+- Stairway (vertical) Evacuation: This means of evacuation uses stairwells to reach ground level exits from the building. - Stairway evacuation of wheelchair users should be conducted only by trained professionals or the fire department.
 Only in situations of extreme danger should untrained people attempt to evacuate wheelchair users.